ricardomm7/leaflink/docs/sprintA/us003/02.analysis/Readme.md

-# US006 - Create a Task
+# US003 - Register a colaborator with a job and fundamental characteristics

 ## 2. Analysis